NicLagr/NicLagr-Nicolo-Lagravinese.github.io/README.md

 - **Best Practices**: ≥95
 - **SEO**: ≥95

-## 🤝 Contributing
+## Contributing

 This is a personal portfolio, but feedback and suggestions are welcome!
 Please open an issue for any bugs or improvement ideas.

-## 📄 License
+## License

 MIT License - see [LICENSE](LICENSE) file for details.

 ---

-Built with ❤️ using React, Tailwind CSS, and Framer Motion.
+Built with React, Tailwind CSS, and Framer Motion.